lianqiw/maos/docs/30_run.md

 \tableofcontents
 \section sect-run Usage

-We assume that maos is already in the PATH so we can type "maos" to launch it.
+We assume that `maos` is already in the PATH so we can type `maos` to launch it.

 Use the following command to get the help message:
 ```